Moving to a new country is an exciting experience – here are some steps you can take to give yourself the best possible start.

 Locating places in advance that you will need to visit once you have arrived, such as a supermarket, can be a great time and stress saver.
 It would be worthwhile marking them on a map so that you can find your way around when you’re out and about.
 Crucially, it also means you won’t need to rely on the internet when you arrive.
-After all, it could take some time to organise phone lines and internet access for your new home.
+After all, it could take some time to organize phone lines and internet access for your new home.

 Learn about your new country

 It is perfectly natural to experience culture shock when you arrive so it can be very beneficial to prepare yourself for those differences.
 You may think that some countries have similar cultures to your home country, but that doesn’t mean you won’t feel the effects of culture shock.
 No matter how alike the countries are, it can often help to take part in an intercultural training course to get a true understanding of the new culture and different religion.

 Whether you’re relocating on your own or with your family, arranging a job from afar can be tricky, but don’t give up hope.
 The benefits of a stable job are clear.
 If you are employed in your new location, you will become accustomed to the local area much more quickly.
 Working will help you to establish a degree of routine and will build upon your personal contacts.

 Finding the perfect pad